Canadians in Cassino Battlefield Tour

 The “Monte Cassino and Cassino Battlefield tours for Canadians” (about 3 hours) includes:

-1) pickup from your arrival at the railway station in Cassino every day at 10.00am or 02.00pm (Main Square, near the Green Kiosk)
+1) Pickup from the railway station in Cassino every day at 10:00 AM or 2:00 PM (Main Square, near the Green Kiosk)

 • “Whiskey” point on the Monte Trocchio